What if Tsjechov's Three Sisters went to Moscow? What if they would wake up today? What remains of their dreams and desire?

 DAGEN ZONDER DATA / DAYS WITHOUT DATES

-In this new performance, JESSA is looking for the connections between testimonies of nurses and soldiers serving in WWI and stories about army-conflicts in more recent times like WWII, Vietnam, Irak, Afghanistan, South-Africa, Ukraine.
+In this new performance, Jessa Wildemeersch is looking for the connections between testimonies of nurses and soldiers serving in WWI and stories about army-conflicts in more recent times like WWII, Vietnam, Irak, Afghanistan, South-Africa, Ukraine.
 The traumas inflicted now don’t seem to differ so much from those left by WWI.
-Days without dates is about the common traumatic experiences, the healing and the re-integration process throughout the last century.
+Days Without Dates is about the common traumatic experiences, the healing and the re-integration process throughout the last century.